Translated using DeepL

 Interview

-Beginning teachers at FI MU exchange experiences in the Teaching Lab and have developed a teacher diary that is finding applications beyond the faculty.
+Beginning teachers at FI MU exchange experiences in the Teaching Lab and have developed a teacher journal that is finding applications beyond the faculty.

 Vojtěch Polášek